My reading and studying process

 Before I begin reading, I remind myself of the following:

 1. If I want to read to learn, I avoid reading on my phone (use your phone to collect materials not read them.
 Instead, I read on my computer where it is easier to perform this process.
+Of course, I could also read physical books (although post-reading tasks will be more challenging).

 2. I save all digital copies of the material to be read (usually, a PDF or ePUB file) in my reading inbox, which is carefully curated through a process (how to manage a reading inbox and how to build and maintain a reading list).

-4. I add the reference details of that material in my reference manager (use a reference manager), which is Zotero.
+3. I add the reference details of that material in my reference manager (use a reference manager), which is Zotero.

 2. After reading and highlighting the material or a section of it, I identify quotes or phrases that could be useful in my writing, especially my collage-writing process.
 I tag each quote and add themes each addresses as a tag.